HighCoordination/trueChart-Menubar4Sense/README.md

 ### Qlik Sense® Support
-trueChart-Menubar supports Qlik Sense® from version 3.0.0 up to currently latest version June 2018 including exporting and story mode capability.
+trueChart-Menubar supports Qlik Sense® from version 3.0.0 up to currently latest version June and upcoming version September 2018 including exporting and story mode capability.

 #### nPrinting Support
-The trueChart-Menubar does not yet fully support nPrinting.
-Expression updates are not performed due to technical restrictions.
-The general export (without expressions) was successfully tested with the nPrinting September 2017, April 2018 and June 2018 version.
+The trueChart-Menubar does support nPrinting from version June 2018.

 ### Browser Support
 At present trueChart-Menubar supports the browsers listed below: